mjgs/freelancer/README.md

     . ./.env.prod; pm2 start $HOME/freelancer/bin/www
     ```
     - You should ensure that SSL is configured for your domain.
 Hosting providers often offer this as an option.
 For self hosting [letsencrypt](https://letsencrypt.org/) can generate SSL certificates for a website at no cost, and adding them to a reverse proxy like [nginx](https://www.nginx.com/resources/wiki/) which would sit on front of the freelance app and handle SSL decryption.

+12. To get the latest updates from freelancer project

+    - Pull changes into your master branch
+    - Merge the changes you want into the production branch from your local master branch

 ## TODO